LoozeNutz/LoozeNutz/README.md

 # Looze Nutz Official
-<p>👋🏻Hello Freinds,<br>
+<p>👋🏻Hello Freinds,</p>
-  My Name Is Mohamed Jasim.
+<p>My Name Is Mohamed Jasim.
 I Am From Kerala, India.
 In Have A Channel Named Looze Nutz.
 I Will Upload Technical Videos, RC Car Videos, Bicycle Videos, etc. In That Channel.
 I Hope You Will Support This Channel By Subscribing, If You Suscribed This Channel That Will Worth You And Me Too (GIVEAWAYS).</p>
 ## About Me
 ### 🔭 I’m currently working on Youtube
 ### 🌱 I’m currently learning 11th Class